Master of Advanced Imaging (MRI) (4767)

 This program applies to students who commenced in 2020 or later.

 The Master of Advanced Imaging (MRI) is available for students who would like to further their knowledge and skills in clinical Magnetic Resonance Imaging (MRI).
-This program is offered part-time and is structured to cater for eligible Graduate Medical Practitioners, Medical Radiation Practitioners (MRP) and Allied Health and other Health Professionals including Dentists and Veterinary practitioners.
-The Master program provides in depth learning in MRI including basic physics as well as advanced clinical imaging techniques.
+This course is offered part-time and is structured to cater for eligible Graduate Medical Practitioners, Medical Radiation Practitioners (MRP) and Allied Health and other Health Professionals including Dentists and Veterinary practitioners.
+The Master course provides in depth learning in MRI including basic physics as well as advanced clinical imaging techniques.
 Students will learn the skills to conduct an independent research project in MRI to address theoretical and/or practical issues and problems in relation to Advanced Imaging / MRI.
 There will be face-to-face or video-conferencing intensive workshops and interactions with specialists from different medical disciplines.

 3 years part-time